- Can I be myself when I’m with him?

 Before women make decisions about marriage, Sugarman and Hochstein suggested they ask the following questions of the relationship:

 If you are already married, however, and haven’t yet developed a friendship with your husband or wife, you may want to do so.
 Simply learn to do with your spouse those things you have learned to enjoy with other friends and acquaintances.

 If your children haven’t left home yet, they will at some point in the future.
 Then you and your spouse will spend between twelve and fifteen years, depending on your age and family size, as companions without the major responsibilities of parenthood.
 I hope that during your years of parenting you have remained or will again become friends.

 Eda LeShan in her book “The Wonderful Crisis of Middle Age” has written,

 I hope others will follow the excellent advice to become friends first and then become romantically involved.
-And if we are not now friends with the person we married perhaps we could strive to become such.
+And if we are currently not friends with the person we married, perhaps we could strive to become such.
 Many marriages would be vastly improved if a husband or wife would simply elevate their spouse to the status of a friend.
-And by so doing, marriage will likely be much more meaningful.
+By so doing, marriage will likely be much more meaningful.